What is an ankle fusion?

 Why are ankle fusions performed?

 Ankle fusions are most commonly performed on patients with painful end-stage ankle arthritis which no longer responds to other treatments.
 An ankle fusion can effectively reduce disabling arthritis pain.
-Arthritis can occur in the ankle for several reasons including: prior injury (most common), lower extremity deformity, metabolic problems (gout), and immunological problems (rheumatoid arthritis).
+Arthritis can occur in the ankle for several reasons including: most commonly from prior injury,such as an ankle fracture or ankle sprains, but also lower extremity deformity, metabolic problems (gout), and immunological problems (rheumatoid arthritis).

 Can I still walk if my ankle is fused?